Taking time out

 If you don't know what you want to do in the longer term - and coming to some decisions whilst you are away may be part of your plan - remember that we are here to help you and have a look at our choosing your future pages in good time.
 Your plans may, of course, change as a result of your time off, but it often helps to have some ideas beforehand.

-Remember, too, that a careers adviser will be able to help you to market your experiences effectively when you do start applying for jobs or further study.
+Remember, too, that a careers consultant will be able to help you to market your experiences effectively when you do start applying for jobs or further study.

 Time out options